CocoaFlame/psychic-waffle/pages/GvSI.md

 ## :x mass balance
 The mass balance of a glacier is a calculation that computes the net change in mass of a glacier using net [:accumulation](#accumulation) and net [:ablation](#ablation).

-A positive mass balance means the [:accumulation](#accumulation) over winter is larger than the [:ablation](#ablation) over summer.
+A positive mass balance means the accumulation over winter is larger than the ablation over summer.
 This is required for an ice mass to naturally form and persist between years.

 ## :x glacier motion
 As an ice mass grows in size, the [:force of gravity](#gravity) on it also increases which can lead to movement in two distinct ways:
-1. [:Basal](#glacierbed) sliding down a slope can occur when [:gravity](#gravity) is large enough to overcome underlying friction, which can also be affected by [:lubrication by melted ice](#subglacial)
+1. [:Basal](#glacierbed) sliding down a slope can occur when gravity is large enough to overcome underlying friction, which can also be affected by [:lubrication by melted ice](#subglacial)
-2. Internal deformation can occur when [:gravity](#gravity) creates large enough internal forces allowing the glacier to behave like a viscous fluid, since ice is a [:viscoelastic](https://en.wikipedia.org/wiki/Viscoelasticity) material
+2. Internal deformation can occur when gravity creates large enough internal forces allowing the glacier to behave like a viscous fluid, since ice is a [:viscoelastic](https://en.wikipedia.org/wiki/Viscoelasticity) material

 ## :x glacier bed
 The base or bed of a glacier is the bottom of the ice, where it [:interacts with the ground beneath](https://en.wikipedia.org/wiki/U-shaped_valley).